Anu-techy/AtliQ-Hardware-Manufacturing-Data-Analysis/README.md

 1. Understanding Business Model
 2. Data Collection and Integration
 3. Preprocessing
+4. Data Modelling
-4. Report Optimization
+5. Report Optimization
-5. Creating Dashboards for all the views
+6. Creating Dashboards for all the views
-6. Actionable Insights & Recommendations
+7. Actionable Insights & Recommendations

 What I learnt: